-Supported in part by the National Science Foundation through grant Career ANI-0133252, the State of Arizona through the IT301 initiative, and the BMBF (German Science Ministry) through the TransiNet project. to the stringent playout deadlines of the video frames (as well as the variability of the frame sizes for open loop encodings) and the unreliability of the wireless links.
-For streaming services (e.g., the Web-based streaming of prerecorded video clips) that do not require real-time interactions, these challenges can be overcome by relaxing the timing constraints with receiver side buffering and taking advantage of multi-user diversity.
-Multi-user diversity is based on the observation that in a typical wireless system with multiple users, at any point in time, some users experience favorable transmission conditions on their wireless links, while others experience adverse transmission conditions.
-(This is due to typically location-dependent, time-varying, and bursty errors on wireless links.)
-The basic idea of multi-user diversity is to transmit at any point in time only over the links currently experiencing favorable transmission conditions.
-If a link is currently experiencing adverse transmission conditions (which would require high power levels or several retransmissions), no transmissions are scheduled for this link, and the receiver continues video playback from its buffer.
-(See, e.g., [1] for a detailed study of such a system.)
-Applications that require real-time interactions (e.g., videoconferencing, telemedicine, and games), however, allow only very limited relaxation of the timing constraints (i.e., very limited receiver side buffering).
-In addition, taking advantage of multi-user diversity typically requires central scheduling of packet transmissions.
-This central scheduling requires an established signaling and coordination structure, which is not available in the emerging ad hoc wireless networks.
-In summary, real-time video transmission by uncoordinated wireless terminals is especially challenging.
+typically location-dependent, time-varying, and bursty errors on the wireless links.)
+The basic idea of multi-user diversity is to transmit at any point in time only over the links that are currently experiencing favorable transmission conditions.
+If a link is currently experiencing adverse transmission conditions (which would require high power levels or several re-transmissions), then no transmissions are scheduled for this link and the receiver continues video playback from its buffer.
+(See, for instance, [7] for a detailed study of such a system.)
+Applications that require real-time interactions (e.g., video conferencing, telemedicine and games), however, allow only for very limited relaxation of the timing constraints (i.e., very limited receiver side buffering).
+In addition, taking advantage of multi-user diversity typically requires the central scheduling of packet transmissions.
+This central scheduling requires an established signalling and coordination structure, which, however, is not available in the emerging ad-hoc wireless networks.
+In summary, the real-time video transmission by uncoordinated wireless terminals is especially challenging.

-In this article we develop and evaluate simple yet quite effective techniques for real-time video transmission by distributed uncoordinated wireless terminals in a common interference environment (e.g., local cluster in an ad hoc network or cell in a cellular network).
-Our approach is to employ simultaneous medium access control (MAC) packet transmission (SMPT) techniques recently developed and evaluated for the transmission of data traffic (e.g., FTP traffic).
+In this paper we develop and evaluate simple, yet quite effective techniques for the real-time video transmission by distributed, uncoordinated wireless terminals in a common interference environment (e.g., local cluster in an ad-hoc network or cell in a cellular network).
+Our approach is to employ Simultaneous MAC Packet Transmission (SMPT) techniques, which have been recently developed and evaluated for the transmission of data traffic (e.g., FTP traffic).
 The basic idea of SMPT is to transmit multiple packets (on multiple CDMA codes) in parallel to make up for packets lost due to errors on the wireless channel.
-While SMPT techniques have been studied extensively for the transmission of data traffic without any fixed deadlines [2, references therein], they have not yet been studied in the context of continuous media (e.g., video) with strict timing constraints (except for the initial study [3], which focused on the stabilization of TCP throughput for video; see a later section for details).
+While SMPT techniques have been studied extensively for the transmission of data traffic without any fixed deadlines [5, 4], they have not yet been studied in the context of continuous media (such as video) with strict timing constraints (except for the initial study [9] which focused on the stabilization of the TCP throughput for video, see Section 1.1 for details).

-In this article we study the real-time transmission (with UDP as the transport protocol) of video encoded with rate control as well as video encoded without rate control.
-Video encoded with rate control has typically only moderate bit rate variations on typically small timescales.
-On the other hand, encoding video without rate control, which requires less complexity (and saves cost and energy at the wireless device), results in video traffic with large bit rate variations over many different timescales (including long ones) [4].
-In addition, video encoded without rate control typically exhibits long-range dependence (or self-similarity).
+In this paper we study the real-time transmission (with UDP as the transport protocol) of video encoded with rate control as well as of video encoded without rate control.
+Video encoded with rate control has typically only moderate bit rate variations on typically small time scales.
+On the other hand, encoding video without rate control - which requires less complexity (and saves cost and energy at the wireless device) - results in video traffic with large bit rate variations over many different time scales (including long time scales) [6].
+In addition, video encoded without rate control typically exhibits long range dependence (or self-similarity).
 Consequently, we find that different variations of the SMPT technique are appropriate for the different types of encoded video.
-The so-called slow-healing SMPT mechanism, which resorts to transmitting multiple MAC packets in parallel only after suffering loss on the wireless link, is suited to relatively smooth video encoded with rate control.
-On the other hand, the so-called fast-start and slow-start SMPT mechanisms, which transmit from the outset on multiple parallel codes, are suited to bursty video encoded without rate control.
+The so-called slow-healing SMPT mechanism, which resorts to transmitting multiple MAC packets in parallel only after suffering loss on the wireless link, is suited for the relatively smooth video encoded with rate control.
+On the other hand, the so-called fast-start and slow-start SMPT mechanisms, which transmit from the outset on multiple parallel codes, are suited for the bursty video encoded without rate control.